 If you already know your lactate threshold heart rate (LTHR), you can use it to find your rFTP with a short field test.
 After warming up, play with your power until your heart rate settles in at your previously established LTHR for 10 minutes.
 Your power at this heart rate is close to your rFTP.

 Simultaneous Threshold Testing

 Because the 20-minute test protocol is the same for Pace, Heart Rate and Power, you have the opportunity to capture up to all 3 intensity types within the same test.
-For example, if your device can capture Pace and Heart Rate at the same time, take 95 percent of both 20-minutes measures after your test to determine threshold.

 While it might not seem terribly scientific, the Talk Test is scientifically proven to be an accurate way to assess run fitness and determine appropriate training intensity zones.
 Because it is less challenging than other field tests, we recommend the Talk Test as a way to adjust your pace, heart rate, or power zones as you make your way through the training process.
 Whenever you feel your fitness has changed enough to justify a zone adjustment, and you’re not in the mood for a time trial, simply incorporate a Talk Test into any Foundation Run already on your schedule.

 The Talk Test may be done either outdoors or on a treadmill.
 We recommend that you do it where you train most often.
 Be aware that most treadmills are poorly calibrated for pace, so if you use a treadmill for the purpose of determining pace zones, the result might not be valid outdoors.
 If you do the test outdoors, choose a smooth, flat route if possible.

 - Start jogging at a very slow pace—substantially slower than your normal jogging pace.